 National Memory Local Story Schools Project

-The museum is currently taking part in a project with the National Portrait Gallery and a company called Media 19 called National Memory Local Story.
-The project is funded by The Paul Hamlyn Foundation Arts Programme and gives young people the opportunity to learn about World War One.
-Other museums taking part are The National Museum of Scotland, The National Museum of Wales, The National Museum of Northern Ireland, The Redbridge Museum.
+The museum took part in a project with the National Portrait Gallery and a company called Media 19 called National Memory Local Story.
+The project was funded by The Paul Hamlyn Foundation Arts Programme and gave young people the opportunity to learn about World War One.
+Other museums that took part were The National Museum of Scotland, The National Museum of Wales, The National Museum of Northern Ireland, The Redbridge Museum.

-Museum staff and volunteers Michael Cornwell and Martyn McIntyre are working for two weeks with ten children from Avon College, Durrington and then two weeks with ten children from Bishop Wordsworth’s School in Salisbury.
-We also have an artist in residence for the month, Henny Burnett.
-Artefacts, photos and archives from the museums’ collection are being used and the children are also learning about our catalogue system called MODES.
+Museum staff and volunteers Michael Cornwell and Martyn McIntyre worked for two weeks with ten children from Avon College, Durrington and then two weeks with ten children from Bishop Wordsworth’s School in Salisbury.
+We also had an artist in residence for tamonth, Henny Burnett.
+Artefacts, photos and archives from the museums’ collection were used and the children also learnt about our catalogue system called MODES.

 National Memory Local Stories is a creative participation project, funded by the Paul Hamlyn Foundation, and led by the National Portrait Gallery, London, in partnership with Media 19 and five national and local area museums across the UK.
 These are National Museums Northern Ireland, National Museums Scotland, Amgueddfa Cymru - National Museum Wales, Redbridge Museum and The Rifles (Berkshire and Wiltshire) Museum.